Surface Science

 Introduction

-Surface science is the study of the physical and chemical properties of the surfaces of materials.
-It is a rapidly growing field with applications in many areas of science and technology, including catalysis, corrosion, tribology, and energy storage.
+Surface science is the study of the physical and chemical properties of surfaces of materials.
+It's a rapidly growing field with applications in catalysis, corrosion, tribology, and energy storage.

 Basic Concepts